Essien Etim Offiong III: Friendship with Oba Ovoranmwen of Benin

 Offiong's social network had the like of Colonialists, monarchs, business gurus etc. A very dear friend of Offiong was the Oba of Benin, Ovoranmwen Nogbaisi.
 On the 17th of February 1897, the Benin Empire was conquered by the British and their king, the Oba of Benin was banished from his kingdom and sent on exile to Old Calabar.
 The Oba had a very large family but was only allowed to take two of his wives with him to Calabar.
 While at Calabar, he was in the care of Etinyin Essien Etim Offiong.
 The Oba and his family lived in Essien Town and Offiong lavished them with the classical Efik hospitality until his own death in 1911 which prompted the Oba to relocate from Essien Town to main Calabar where he eventually died in 1914.

 Death

-Offiong was struck by an illness and passed away on 14 February 1911.
+Offiong was struck by an illness and died on 14 February 1911.
 His remains were buried in "Akwa esit ebiet", his residence and the same ground where his storey building once stood.